mvolkmann/web-translate/README.md

 ```

 Run `npm run gentran` again.
-We will now see that text for English.
+We now see that text for English.
-Select different languages from the dropdown
+Select other languages from the dropdown
 to display the translation for this text.

 Sometimes the translations provided by Google Translate
 will not be ideal for the application.
 To override translations, create a language-specific
-"-override.json" file.
+`-override.json` file.
 For example, to display "Oh La" instead of "Hola"
 for the Spanish translation of "Hello", create the
 file `es-override.json` with the following content: